WildMeOrg/old_wildme-docs/docs/developers/elasticsearch.md

 ### 3. Partial Support for Attributes when Sorting

 Sorting for all paginated APIs only supports attributes listed in the corresponding Houston model.
 This is done during the SQL SELECT query for efficiency and does not support derived attributes.
 This can be supported later but will likely be slow.
-This may be accomplished by using a hybrid property in SQLAlchemy.  https://docs.sqlalchemy.org/en/14/orm/mapped_sql_expr.html#using-a-hybrid
+This may be accomplished by using a <a href="https://docs.sqlalchemy.org/en/14/orm/mapped_sql_expr.html#using-a-hybrid">hybrid property</a> in SQLAlchemy.